TheOpenScienceNerd/ollama_deepseek-r1/README.md

 ├── CITATION.cff
 ├── environment.yml
 ├── LICENSE
+├── 01_prompt_deepseek.ipynb
-├── prompt_deepseek.ipynb
+├── 02_conversations.ipynb
 └── README.md
 ```

 * `environment.yml` - contains the conda environment if you wish to work locally algorithm
-* `prompt_deepseek` - main notebook file containing the tutorial code for the interacting with a local deepseek-r1 via python.
+* `01_prompt_deepseek.ipynb` - main notebook file containing the tutorial code for the interacting with a local deepseek-r1 via python.
+* `02_conversations.ipynb` -tutorial to setup conversation history as context (data) and pass that to a local LLM via `ollama`.
 * `CHANGES.md` - changelog with record of notable changes to project between versions.
 * `CITATION.cff` - citation information for the package.
 * `LICENSE` - details of the MIT permissive license of this work.